Young Thug: 2014–2016: Rise to popularity, label issues, Barter 6 and Slime Season series

-In 2015, a series of data breaches leaked hundreds of unreleased tracks from Young Thug's archives to the Internet.
-Young Thug's planned debut album was set for release in 2015, and was said to be named Carter 6, in homage to Lil Wayne's upcoming album, Tha Carter V. Lil Wayne, however, wasn't happy about the tribute, telling the audience of a show in April 2015 to "stop listening" to Young Thug.
-After claiming he's been threatened with lawsuits, Young Thug announced that he was changing the title to Barter 6 and clarified that it would be a mixtape rather than his debut album.
-Young Thug announced April 18, 2015, that his official debut album will be titled Hy!£UN35, which translates to "HiTunes".
+In 2015, a series of data breaches resulted in the release of hundreds of tracks from Young Thug's archives to the Internet.
+Young Thug's planned debut album was set for release in 2015, and was said to be named Carter 6, in homage to Lil Wayne's upcoming album, Tha Carter V. Lil Wayne was not happy about the tribute, telling the audience of a show in April 2015 to "stop listening" to Young Thug.
+After saying he had been threatened with lawsuits, Young Thug announced that he was changing the title to Barter 6 and clarified that it would be a mixtape rather than his debut album.
+Young Thug announced April 18, 2015, that his official debut album will be titled Hy!£UN35, to be read as "HiTunes".

 In May 2015, after much confusion as to who he was signed to and managed by, having been aligned with Gucci Mane's 1017 Records, Future's Freebandz, Lyor Cohen's 300 Entertainment and Birdman's Rich Gang, Young Thug revealed "I manage myself.
 I'm signed with Atlantic.
 I have a big, special deal with Atlantic, and it's only Atlantic.
 Birdman is my homie."
-He revealed he would be releasing another mixtape prior to the album, titled Tha Carter V.

-To circumvent their further spread of leaked tracks, Thug released the well-received compilation mixtapes Slime Season and Slime Season 2.
-Young Thug revealed in late June 2015 that he and Kanye West have discussed the prospect of a joint album together, both agreeing after a meeting in the spring.
-Details are still scarce, but Thug said Kanye was impressed after previewing his unreleased music.
+In 2015, Thug released the compilation mixtapes Slime Season and Slime Season 2, which were well received.
+Young Thug revealed in late June 2015 that he and Kanye West discussed the prospect of a joint album together.
+Thug said Kanye was impressed after previewing his unreleased music.
 "I was letting him hear all the music.
 Then he said I was like Bob Marley and he wanted to do an album with me.
 I was like, 'Let's roll!'" the rapper said.
 Young Thug appeared on West's 2016 album The Life of Pablo, and West tweeted that he would release further collaborations with Young Thug on Tidal.

-In July 2015, 300 Entertainment released a promotional single, "Pacifier", in support of Young Thug's debut album HiTunes (stylized as Hy!£UN35).
-The song features production from Mike Will Made-It, and was noted by critics for its experimentation with more extreme vocal scatting.
+In July 2015, 300 Entertainment released a promotional single, "Pacifier", in support of Young Thug's debut album Hy!£UN35.
+The song features production from Mike Will Made It, and was noted by critics for its experimentation with more extreme vocal scatting.
 On February 4, 2016, Young Thug released a mixtape titled I'm Up.
-On March 26, 2016, he released the final installment of the Slime Season series in Slime Season 3, declaring the mixtape the end of a phase marked by leaked material.
-Young Thug toured the United States on his May 2016 Hi-Tunes tour, which featured artists Dae Dae, TM88, and Rich The Kid.
+On March 26, 2016, he released the final installment of the Slime Season series with Slime Season 3, declaring the mixtape the end of a phase marked by leaked material.
+Young Thug toured the United States on his May 2016 HiTunes tour, which featured artists Dae Dae, TM88, and Rich The Kid.